laro/Cilia/3 Advanced/3 (Smart) Pointers.md

 This is a "pointer plus ownership", a pointer with (exclusive) ownership: the object will be deleted when the pointer is destroyed (e.g. when it goes out of scope).
 Unique pointers have zero overhead over plain, raw C/C++ pointers.

 ```
-ContactInfo+ uniquePtrToContactInfo = new ContactInfo
+ContactInfo+ uniquePointerToContactInfo = new ContactInfo
 ```